-Su Immary Housing link Homelessness link Implications/impact → develop and implement therapeutic models for public, community and Aboriginal housing where a substantial number of tenants experience mental illness (p.
+Summary Housing link Homelessness link Implications/impact develop and implement therapeutic models for public, community and Aboriginal housing where a substantial number of tenants experience mental illness (p.
 77). targeted and specialised services.

-Nc orthern Territory Nc orthern Territory Mental Health Service Strateg gic Plan (2015-2021) (Northern Territo ory Government 2015a) Re lated policies: orthern Territory Aboriginal Health Plan 2015-2 infl act luencing individual and community health and tivities. its strategies include mental health pr Recognises the intersection romotion programs and streng No explicit linkage to othened suicide prevention The plan does not specify infl act luencing individual and community health and tivities. its strategies include mental health pr No explicit linkage to homelessness.
-However, the plan seeks to embed gthened suicide prevention infl act luencing individual and community health and tivities. fority areas: Shaping the NT mental health system for its strategies include mental health provide Recognises the intersection between mental health and other No explicit linkage to homelessness.
-However, the plan seeks to embed better mental health services in correctional facilities and the criminal othened suicide prevention The plan does not specify infl act luencing individual and community health and tivities. fority areas: Shaping the NT mental health system for the future Embedding person, family and community- centred practice in the NT mental health its strategies include mental health preserved in the strategies include mental health preserved in the systems, including housing (p.
+Northern Territory

+Northern Territory Mental Health Service Strategic Plan (2015-2021) (Northern Territory Government 2015a)

+Related policies:

+Northern Territory Aboriginal Health Plan 2015-2018 (Northern Territory Government 2015b).
+Lists housing as an immediate factor in influencing individual and community health and its strategies include mental health promotion programs and strengthened suicide prevention activities.

+Priority areas:

+- Shaping the NT mental health system for the future - 2 Embedding person, family and communitycentred practice in the NT mental health system - 3 Promotion, prevention and early intervention - 4 Enabling participation and engagement - 5 Developing the NT mental health workforce

+Recognises the intersection between mental health and other systems, including housing (p.
 10).

-The strategic importance of housing is reflected in two parts of the plan: Priority area 1 notes in relation to system connections 'working No explicit linkage to homelessness.
-However, the plan seeks to embed better mental health services in correctional facilities and the criminal justice system, which may have implications for outcomes such as othened suicide prevention The plan does not specify infl act luencing individual and community health and tivities.
-Fority areas: Shaping the NT mental health system for the future Embedding person, family and community- centred practice in the NT mental health system Promotion, prevention and early its strategies include mental health preserved in the strategies include mental health preserved in the systems, including housing (p.
-10).
-The strategic importance of housing is reflected in two parts of the plan: → Priority area 1 notes in relation No explicit linkage to homelessness.
-However, the plan seeks to embed better mental health services in correctional facilities and the criminal justice system, which may have implications for othened suicide prevention The plan does not specify
+The strategic importance of housing is reflected in two parts of the plan:

+Priority area 1 notes in relation to system connections 'working with other agencies such as housing...to address the psychosocial wellbeing needs of mental health clients' (p.
+16).
+No explicit linkage to homelessness.
+However, the plan seeks to embed better mental health services in correctional facilities and the criminal justice system, which may have implications for outcomes such as homelessness.
+Although connections with mental illness and the Indigenous community are made, the

+The plan does not specify goals or outcomes.

-S ummary Housing link Homelessness link Implications/impact 6 Using knowledge to drive quality and innovation. → Priority area 2 aims include 'increasing access to appropriate housing, supported accommodation and crisis respite for individuals with mental illness as well as support for clients in their own home' (p.
+Sı ummary Housing link Homelessness link Implications/impact 6 Using knowledge to drive quality and innovation. → Priority area 2 aims include 'increasing access to appropriate housing, supported accommodation and crisis respite for individuals with mental illness as well as support for clients in their own home' (p.
 17). high rate of homelessness in this group is not mentioned.